cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 # Install a Storage Controller
 Create a new Storage Class for the OpenEBS provisioner, and using the "app-data" Volume Group previously created on each node.
 Install the chart, but give values so loki doesn't use such a large disk.
+MayaStor replication is only tested on x86-64.
+If you try it on apple silicon, you need to configure ARM images (loki-stack.loki.initContainers[0].image: cannot be bitnami/shell)
+Nodes with replicated storage must be labelled openebs.io/engine=mayastor -- kubectl label node <node_name> openebs.io/engine=mayastor Realistically, you might have Ops-only clusters of replicated storage backing Vault and Minio, then separate application clusters with local storage.
 Check its components start successfully
 ```
 kubectl apply -f guest/manifests/static/lvm-sc.yaml